Zippylicious/WorldOfAnalytics/README.md

 Style admin page
 Implement image upload and display in about & books
 ~~Add basic validation to prevent duplicate likes from same user~~
+Add displayed feedback for successful or failed admin action
+Add local storage to persist admin tab on reload